Home | Car Insurance | Claims | Blog | Cars + Tech

 However, some folks are choosing to have alarms installed even if their vehicle does not come with one.
 But is an auto alarm installation the best use of your funds when it comes to theft protection?

-Systems to prevent car theft
+Car anti-theft devices to deter car theft

 In 2022, we have some great advanced options that utilize technology to prevent car theft.
 These systems do more than just sound an auto car alarm system; they can track your stolen vehicle’s location and report it to the local police.
 Two options out there are OnStar and LoJack.

 OnStar’s Stolen Vehicle Assistance uses advanced technology and a specially trained staff of Stolen Vehicle Assistance Advisors to assist law enforcement in recovering your vehicle promptly and safely.
 OnStar’s Theft Alarm Notification can notify members through text, email, or phone call as soon as the alarm sounds if the vehicle has a factory-installed alarm system and the doors are electronically latched.
 If your automobile is stolen, the Theft Alarm Notification feature allows you to quickly begin the recovery process.
 Plus, your advisor can use the built-in GPS technology to locate your vehicle and report its whereabouts to the appropriate authorities.